HenryTabima/rails-setup/README.md

 ## Todos

-List of posibles contributions that you can do to this project
+List of possible contributions that you can do to this project

-* add a list of the projects added to rails-setup website and their last update date
+* add a list of the projects added to the rails-setup website and their last update date
-* fix the broken urls in the links of the rails documentations files (they are just as i copied form the source documentations site)
+* fix the broken URLs in the links of the rails documentation files (they are just as I copied from the source documentation site)
 * add documentation for other common project used with rails (like devise, factory bot and others)

 ## Code of conduct